 Undergraduate Transfer Students

 Join transfer students from across the nation and around the world here at Asbury!
 We welcome a significant cohort of transfer students each year from community colleges, private liberal arts universities and public state schools who impact our campus with their experience and perspective.
-We would love to have you as one of them!
+We would love to welcome you too!

 Our rolling admissions deadline means you can apply at any time, but apply early for the best financial aid options.

 - Complete and submit your application through our online application form or through the Transfer Common Application.

 - Send in your additional materials (transcripts and test scores).